 See Santa's -- and his doppelgangers' -- amazing adventures around the globe.
 We found him water skiing in Virginia, swimming with dolphins in Japan and competing in the annual Winter Games in Sweden.

 Father Christmas and Mrs. Claus wave to the crowds during Harrods’ Annual Christmas Parade in London.

 Santa Claus has no boundaries when it comes to spreading holiday cheer.
 He swims with a dolphin at Yokohama Hakkeijima Sea Paradise in Yokohama, Kanagawa, Japan.

 Santa Claus must be equipped to travel through all types of weather.
-In this case, St. Nicholas dons water skis to travel on the Potomac River in Arlington, VA.
+In this case, St. Nicholas dons water skis to glide across the Potomac River at the National Harbor.
 Through the magic of modern technology, it’s amazing how someone with a camera always happens to snap a photo of Santa’s daring waterskiing adventure on Christmas Eve each year.

 Father Frost, aka Santa Claus, and his granddaughter Snegurochka the Snowmaid (center) visit a city park to meet and entertain residents in Stavropol, a city in southern Russia.
 Russians traditionally celebrate the coming of the New Year on December 31 and Orthodox Christmas in January.

 A child and Father Frost pet an Evenki reindeer at the Christmas Food Fair in Krasnoyarsk, Russia.
 Peasants, farmers, fishermen and hunters sell their crafts, goods and products at the city’s annual fair.

 In Honolulu, HI, Santa Claus throws up the customary "shaka" sign from his canoe while sharing a wave with a surfer near Waikiki Beach.